ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 than the `round` value in the Helper's latest `AggregationJob` message) and the `prepare_steps` field MUST be a sequence of `PrepareStep`s in the `continued` state containing the corresponding `inbound` prepare message.

+The Helper's response consists of an `AggregationJob` (see
+{{aggregation-job-representation}}).
+The Leader validates this message according to the criteria in {{aggregation-job-validation}}.
+If the message is valid, the Leader can move to the next round of the continuation phase with the enclosed prepare steps.
+Otherwise, the Leader can either retry stepping the aggregation job (should the Helper response indicate that a retry might work) or abandon the aggregation job entirely.

 ###### Helper Continuation